 The Prime Minister almost succeeded in breaking PMQs on 18th March.
-Backbencher Andrew Snowden (Fylde, Conservative) summed up the problem towards the end of the pointless session, saying : “Every week the Prime Minister comes here and reads out this pre-scripted nonsense that bears no resemblance to the questions he is actually asked.
-The Leader…
+Backbencher Andrew Snowden (Fylde, Conservative) summed up the problem: “Every week the Prime Minister comes here and reads out this pre-scripted nonsense that bears no resemblance to the questions he is actually asked.
+The Leader of the Opposition asked him about Peter Mandelson and…

 Implosion as “Governance.”
 Last week ended with Morgan McSweeney gone.
 This week has been about what that departure did not fix.
 The McSweeney Non-Solution McSweeney’s resignation was supposed to draw a line under the “judgement” critique that had begun to stalk Keir Starmer.
 It has not.
 The problem was never merely personnel.
 It was pattern.…